 Sajith Indra speaking- Hi.
 KnoxC Solutions Private limited is our start-up’s name.
 We are into cyber security.

 During my earlier days, my sister used to steal my login credentials and post on behalf of me.
 That raised so many issues.
 It actually pointed out one of the biggest issues faced in cyber security, losing access credentials.
-Because, the biometrics are duplicated, passwords are hacked and OTPs are automated when it comes to security.
+Because, we can duplicate the biometrics, hack passwords and automate OTPs when it comes to security.